 I am bee.
 My parents immigrated to the United States in the early 1970's from Mexico.
-I was born and raised in California and identify as a Mexican- American, cisgender, heterosexual female.
+I was born and raised in California and identify as a Mexican- American, cisgender, heterosexual fwoman.
 As a child, I studied in Guadalajara, Mexico for five years.
 I am fluent in Spanish and consider English my second language.
 Recently I have started to learn Haitian Creole.
+I love animals.
 I am married and have one dog (Camelo) and one cat (Kitty).
 In my free time, I enjoy nature, biking, reading and photography (the images in these pages are my work!).

 Broadly, my own research focus and interests are in the training of medical professionals, socialization of medical students, health access and social inequalities in health and medicine.
 More specifically, my research agenda is focused on social correlates of health that I see as associated with health equity and justice, such as race, class, language, gender, and gender identity.